Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Logarithmic Sobolev inequalities

-The function $W^*$ is convex, but we do not assume that so is $W$.
 Applications of Theorem~\ref{thm-super-etoile} are described in the coming two sections.
 They are based on the following observation.
 Let $V$ be a given function and let $W=e^{\frac{V}{n}}$.
-Then, for any $a\in\R$ and $y\in\R^n$,
+Then, from the convexity of the exponential function, for any $a\in\R$ and $y\in\R^n$,